Anna Letitia Le Breton

-Early years and education
+Early life and education

 She was born into a distinguished literary and medical family of prominent Unitarians.
 Her mother was Anne, daughter of the Rev Gilbert Wakefield.
 Her father was Charles Rochemont Aikin, a member of the Royal College of Surgeons.
 He had grown up as the adopted child of his aunt, Anna Laetitia Barbauld, a prominent poet, essayist, literary critic, editor, and children's author; he was educated at the school she ran with her husband, the Palgrave Academy.

 Charles Rochemont Aikin's father was John Aikin (1747–1822), a medical doctor, historian, and author.
 His siblings/cousins (Anna Letitia's aunt and uncle) were Lucy Aikin (1781–1864), a historical writer, and Arthur Aikin (1773–1854), a doctor and chemist.

 Le Breton was educated at home in London and saw much of her namesake great-aunt and other members of the Aikin family.
 She had eight children.
 Her namesake daughter, Anna Letitia, married Francis James Roscoe.